OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-19.md

 ## Genesis 19:33

-So they made their father drink wine that night, and the firstborn went in and lay with her father; he did not know when she lay down or when she arose.
+Therefore, they gave their father wine to drink that night, and the firstborn went in and lay with her father; he was unaware of when she lay down or when she arose.

 ## Genesis 19:34